Varun9069/Lab4/Lab4.md

 # Q1: What is your overall conclusion about this variable’s normality?
 Why?

-The datasets are not normal as seen in the graphs above - they are skewed.
-Also, the S-W normality test is significant, further confirming the normality assumption is not met.
+The datasets don’t seem normal based on the graphs above - they are skewed.
+Although the normality test by group suggests the normality condition is met, the S-W test for the dataset as a whole had a significant P-value.
+So, it is justifiable to transform the data based on the skewed plot and the significant P-value for the S-W for the dataset before grouping

 # Equal Variance between Groups